 Whole-house filters are plumbed into your incoming water line, so every drop from every tap is clean.
 It’s a comprehensive solution if you own your own home.

 But POU water filters can be equally effective without breaking the bank.
 Petite and portable, they’re a great option for nomads and renters.
-If you’re short on cash, six of our seven best PFAS removal filters are point-of-use systems starting as low as $90.
+If you’re on a budget, six of our seven top filters for removing harmful chemicals are point-of-use systems, starting as low as $90.

 Build Quality